MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -AttackSurfaceReductionOnlyExclusions

-Specifies the files and paths to exclude from Attack Surface Reduction (ASR) rules.
-Specify the folders or files and resources that should be excluded from ASR rules.
-Enter a folder path or a fully qualified resource name.
-For example, ""C:\Windows"" will exclude all files in that directory. ""C:\Windows\App.exe"" will exclude only that specific file in that specific folder.
+Specifies the folders or files to exclude from Attack Surface Reduction (ASR) rules.
+Enter a folder
+path or a fully qualified resource name.
+For example:

+- `"C:\Windows"` excludes all files in that folder.
+- `"C:\Windows\App.exe"` excludes only that specific file in that specific folder.

+To replace all existing values with the values you specify, use the following syntax: `"Value1","Value2",..."ValueN"`.

+To add values without affecting existing values, use the **Add-MPPreference** cmdlet:

+`Add-MpPreference -AttackSurfaceReductionOnlyExclusions "Value1","Value2",..."ValueN"`

+To remove values without affecting other existing values, use the **Remove-MPPreference** cmdlet:

+`Remove-MpPreference -AttackSurfaceReductionOnlyExclusions "Value1","Value2",..."ValueN"`

+To empty the list, use the value $null for this parameter.

-For more information about excluding files and folders from [ASR rules](/windows/security/threat-protection/microsoft-defender-atp/enable-attack-surface-reduction#exclude-files-and-folders-from-asr-rules).
+For more information, see [Exclude files and folders from attack surface reduction rules](/defender-endpoint/enable-attack-surface-reduction#exclude-files-and-folders-from-attack-surface-reduction-rules).

 ```yaml
 Type: String[]